-Welcome to the new year.
-Have you piled on a few more tasks, ideas, commitments, and resolutions?
+When the new year rolls around, do you tend to pile on a few more tasks, ideas, commitments, and resolutions?
 Most people think of the start of the new year as a means to do more.
 Although their intentions are good, after a few weeks they’re usually exhausted and return to what they’ve always done.

-So, I challenge you to try something different this year.
+So, I challenge you to try something different.

 Instead of saying “yes” to more things, try saying “no.” By cutting out the distractions, time wasters, tolerations, and the plethora of mediocrity you find yourself drowning in day after day, you might stand a chance of producing something significant.